GoogleCloudPlatform/community/tutorials/gcds-use-cases-common-and-complex/index.md

 This document describes four scenarios in which you can use Google Cloud Directory Sync (GCDS) to synchronize user and group identities from an Active Directory domain.

+In these scenarios, you manipulate LDAP queries with GCDS to broaden or narrow the scope of a user or group search.
+Each organization’s requirements for synchronizing identities from on-premises to Google Cloud are different, which is why the customizability of GCDS is a powerful tool for administrators and security engineers, to help ensure that the right users and groups are synchronized to the cloud.

 ## Costs